A Survey of Densest Subgraph Discovery on Large Graphs: DSD on directed graphs

 \subsubsection{Core-based algorithms}

-To derive a better 2-approximation algorithm, \citet{ma2020efficient} proposed a core-based algorithm, {\tt Core-Approx}. {\tt Core-Approx} is based on a key finding that the $[x^{*}, y^{*}]$-core is a 2-approximation solution to the DDS, where $[x^{*}, y^{*}]$ is the cn-pair with maximum $x*y$ among all $[x,y]$-cores.
+To derive a better 2-approximation algorithm, Ma et al. \cite{ma2020efficient} proposed a core-based algorithm, {\tt Core-Approx}. {\tt Core-Approx} is based on a key finding that the $[x^{*}, y^{*}]$-core is a 2-approximation solution to the DDS, where $[x^{*}, y^{*}]$ is the cn-pair with maximum $x*y$ among all $[x,y]$-cores.
 To find the $[x^{*},y^{*}]$-core efficiently, they first find the maximum equal cn-pair $[\gamma, \gamma]$ where $\gamma$ is the maximum $x$ value such that $[x,x]$-core exists.
 It is proven in \cite{ma2020efficient} $\gamma$ is asymptotically equal to $O(\sqrt{m})$.
-Next, {\tt Core-Approx} searches the largest $y$ for each fixed $x$ with $0\leq x \leq \gamma$, and searches the largest $x$ for each fixed $y$ with $0\leq x \leq \gamma$, which gives us some key cn-pairs as shown in Fig. \ref{fig:xycores}.
+Next, {\tt Core-Approx} searches the largest $y$ for each fixed $x$ with $0\leq x \leq \gamma$, and searches the largest $x$ for each fixed $y$ with $0\leq x \leq \gamma$.
 The key cn-pair with the maximum $x\cdot y$ is the maximum cn-pair $[x^{*}, y^{*}]$.
 Then, we can obtain the $[x^{*}, y^{*}]$-core as the 2-approximation result via peeling.
 The overall time complexity of {\tt Core-Approx} is $O(\sqrt{m}(n+m))$ as $\gamma$ is bounded by $O(\sqrt{m})$.

 To obtain DDS of large-scale directed graphs, Luo et al.~\cite{luo2023scalable} proposed a parallel approximation algorithm to efficiently compute $[x^{*},y^{*}]$-core.
 Specifically, the authors first propose a subgraph model based on edge weights, namely $w$-core.
 For a $w$-core, the weight of each edge in the subgraph is not less than a given threshold $w$, and the weight of an edge is the product of the degrees of the vertices on both sides.
 Then the authors prove that $[x^{*},y^{*}]$-core is contained in the $w$-core with the largest weight, i.e., $w^*$-core.
 Therefore, a peeling-based approach is proposed to obtain the $w^*$-core of a directed graph and further obtain the $[x^{*},y^{*}]$-core as an approximate solution of the densest subgraph.
 Since the method only needs to decompose the graph once, the efficiency of the algorithm is greatly improved.
 The time cost of the algorithm is $O(t\cdot m)$, where $t$ is bounded by the maximum out-degree/in-degree of all vertices in the directed graph.